RIG Foundation Model Bootcamp

 Resources & Expertise

-Work alongside international experts with access to state-of-the-art robot hardware, cloud compute resources, and proprietary foundation models.
+Collaborate with peers from KIT and other leading German research labs.
+Access state-of-the-art robot hardware, substantial compute resources, and expert guidance from international tutors.
 Gain comprehensive understanding of the foundation model landscape: RT-2, OpenVLA, π₀, FLOWER, BEAST, and emerging approaches.

 Publication-Ready Projects

 Launch research positioned for publication at CoRL, RSS, ICRA, or NeurIPS 2026.
-You'll make substantial progress during the bootcamp and complete the project at your home university with advisor support.
+Participants will make substantial progress during the bootcamp and complete the project at their home university with advisor support.

 Support